brenordv/docker_network_conn_monitor/readme.md

 STATISTICS_API_HOST=0.0.0.0
 ```

-To change the port, you also need to change the EXPOSE value in the Dockerfile.
+To change the port, you also need to:
+ 1. change the EXPOSE value in the Dockerfile.
+ 2. change both ports in the -p parameter in the run command.

 # History Database
 ## How to use the database